-- Plastic frame is safer than a metal frame and easier to clean. - Frame should be stable. - · Check plastic frames for cracks cover sharp edges with duct tape or replace cot. - Check metal frames for pinching hazard or sharp edges cover sharp edges with duct tape or replace cot.
+- Plastic frame is safer than a metal frame and easier to clean. - · Frame should be stable. - · Check plastic frames for cracks cover sharp edges/cracks with duct tape until cot can be replaced. - Check metal frames for pinching hazard or sharp edges cover sharp edges with duct tape or replace cot.